 When you study accounting, you hone your eye for meaningful detail and develop the business insight, management skills, and solid ethics vital in a global marketplace.

 As part of St. Norbert’s accounting program, you earn a Bachelor of Business Administration degree in accounting.
-You also may take added courses to qualify for the Certified Public Accounting exam.
+You also may take added courses to qualify for the Certified Public Accountant exam.

 An Accounting Degree at Work